Number of Jobs

 |This Job is Ranked in|

-|Best Social Services Jobs||#11|
+|Best Social Services Jobs||#10|

-|The 100 Best Jobs||#45|
+|The 100 Best Jobs||#64|

-Don’t let Arnold Schwarzenegger’s nightmarish experience in Kindergarten Cop scare you away from this profession.
+Don’t let Arnold Schwarzenegger’s nightmarish experience in 1990s’ “Kindergarten Cop” scare you away from this profession.
 Elementary school teachers build a special bond with their students as they watch them grow and learn throughout the year.
-With little kids constantly on the go, jumping, playing, laughing—and, well, sometimes licking everything in sight—there's never a dull moment in this line of work.
-These educators are knowledgeable about a variety of subjects, as many design lesson plans across subjects to teach their students the basics of reading, writing, and mathematics.
-They also frequently work with students one-on-one to assess their abilities and challenge them to overcome any weaknesses.
-Many elementary school teachers take a hands-on approach, using props, games, and songs to actively engage their students.
-It’s their job to not only create an academic and fun environment for the kids but to also interact with the parents to communicate the child's progress.
+With little kids constantly on the go, jumping, playing and laughing, this line of work requires boundless energy.
+These educators are knowledgeable about a variety of subjects, as many design lesson plans across subjects to teach their students the basics of reading, writing and mathematics.
+They also frequently work one-on-one with students to assess their abilities and challenge them to overcome any weaknesses.
+Many elementary school teachers take a playful approach, using props, games and songs to actively engage their students.
+It’s their job to not only create an academic and fun environment for the kids, but to also interact with the parents to communicate the students’ progress.

-|Upward Mobility||Above Average|
+|Upward Mobility||good Above Average|

-|Stress Level||Above Average|
+|Stress Level||poor Above Average|

-Last updated by Daniel Bortz.
+Last updated by Kimberly Palmer.